Skip to content

 Logos are not all created equal

 1. Have simple instructions for how you'd like the logo files to share with your sponsor/supporter.
 Include the size of the file you need.
-Note if you prefer a particular variation, such as black or white version as opposed to full color.
+We often want to make sure the file we get is a high resolution file.
+Note if you prefer a particular variation, such as a black or white version as opposed to full color.
 You may not always receive what you ask for though.

 2. Edit all your logo files so they are all close in size.
-Make sure the logo mark is centered both vertically and horizontally.
+Make sure the logo mark is centered both vertically and horizontally in your final graphic.

 3. Find the right balance of white space.
 If there is a lot of extra white space around a logo, crop it tighter.
 Do keep in mind that not all white space is bad.
 Sometimes you need some white space to help balance one mark's size compared to others.